Summercourse Gregorian Chant 2022

 In addition to this course programme, morning workshops, lectures and concerts take place.
 The course will be concluded with a joint sung vespers on Friday afternoon 2 September.
 The aim is to have 80-100 participants from home and abroad.

 - Anthony Zielhorst (general course leader and base leven conductors)

 - Rens Tienstra (base level singers)

 - Jaan-Eik Tulve (specialists)

-The workshops led by these teachers form the heart of the course.
+The course in five parallel level groups led by these teachers forms the core of the course.
 They take place during the afternoons, starting on Monday afternoon (5 afternoons).
 The language of instruction is English.

-The daily theory lectures make the connection between theory and practice in level groups.
-Because manuscript research is of great importance to Gregorian chant, these lectures are completely devoted to the relationship between research and performance practice: the interpretation of the neumes and the technique of restitution.
-The singing technique lectures are new: what do the specific properties of Gregorian chant require from my singing technique?
+In addition to the core course, three parallel workshops will take place in the morning in which we make a connection between theory and practice.
+Because manuscript research is of great importance for Gregorian chant, these workshops are completely devoted to the relationship between research and performance practice: the interpretation of the neumes and the technique of restitution.
+The singing technique workshop is new: what do the specific properties of Gregorian chant require from my singing technique?

 - Joachim Kelecom (basic theory of semiology)